8 Ways to Improve Your Work Performance

 Key Thoughts to Pursue Work Productivity

 Here’s what I recommend.
-Out of the gate, make three lists - not one, not 15 - just three.
+Out of the gate, make three lists.

 - Things to think about some more,